alefore/weblog/ten-years-of-edge.md

   (for example, as you are typing an invocation to `grep` or `ls`, you already see a preview of the output of what you'd get).

+* Native support for **"compiler" buffers**.
-* Automatically tagging certain command buffers as a compiler (*e.g.*, "if the command is an invocation to make or bazel or …") and then (1) parsing the output to detect references to open files and (2) rerunning the command whenever I save a file,
+  Automatically tagging certain command buffers as a compiler (*e.g.*, "if the command is an invocation to make or bazel or …") and then (1) parsing the output to detect references to open files and (2) rerunning the command whenever I save a file,